Words for the Dying

-Words for the Dying is the twelfth solo studio album by Welsh musician John Cale, released in 1989 by record labels Opal and Warner Bros.
+Words for the Dying is the twelfth solo studio album by the Welsh musician John Cale, released in 1989 by record labels Opal and Warner Bros.

 Content

 The album consists mainly of oral work, read or sung by Cale.
 It was written in 1982 as a response to the Anglo-Argentinian Falklands War, using poems written by fellow Welshman Dylan Thomas.
-There are also two orchestral interludes, two other solo piano pieces "Songs Without Words", and finally a song by Cale, "The Soul of Carmen Miranda".
+There are also two orchestral interludes, two other solo piano pieces "Songs Without Words 1 and 2", and finally a song by Cale, "The Soul of Carmen Miranda".

 Recording and production

 The album was recorded in Moscow, New York, London and Suffolk, England and was produced by Brian Eno.

 "The Falklands Suite" was recorded at Gostelradio Studios, Moscow, engineered by Sasha Karasiov.
 "The Falklands Suite" was first performed live on 14 November 1987 at the Paradiso in Amsterdam, The Netherlands.
 John Cale was recorded at The Strongroom, London, and Wilderness Studios, Woodbridge, Suffolk, England, engineered by Stephen Taylor and Brian Eno.
-"Songs Without Words I & II" were recorded at the Living Room, New York City, USA, engineered by Paul Rice and Blaise Dupuy.
-"The Soul of Carmen Miranda" was recorded at Wilderness Studios, Woodbridge, UK.
+"Songs Without Words I & II" were recorded at the Living Room, New York City, US, engineered by Paul Rice and Blaise Dupuy.
+"The Soul of Carmen Miranda" was recorded at Wilderness Studios, Woodbridge, England.